Get network security recommendations with Microsoft Defender for Cloud

 The Microsoft Defender for Cloud overview page shows the Security alerts tile at the top of the page, and as a link from the sidebar.

-Screenshot that shows Microsoft Defender for Cloud overview page and the Security alerts tile.
+Screenshot of the Microsoft Defender for Cloud overview page and the Security alerts tile.

 The security alerts page shows the active alerts.
 You can sort the list by Severity, Alert title, Affected resource, Activity start time.
 MITRE ATTACK tactics, and status.